Senso-Care/Unstacker/ReadMe.md

 # Unstacker

 Unstacker is a project from the Senso Care team.
-It's goal is to read messages from a MQ Server implementing the MQTT protocol and insert them into a database.
+Its goal is to read messages from a MQ Server implementing the MQTT protocol and insert them into a database.

 ## Checkout project